Royal question: General strike and abdication

-In 1949, the FGTB–ABVV voted a special budget of ten million Belgian francs to establish a Committee of Common Action (Comité d'action commune) aimed at supporting strike action taken in event of the King's return.
+In 1949, the FGTB–ABVV voted a special budget of ten million Belgian francs to establish a Committee of Common Action (Comité d'action commune) aimed at supporting strike action taken in the event of the King's return.
 The union took the lead in the opposition which emerged in the summer of 1950.
 André Renard, a Walloon trade union leader, called for "insurrection" and "revolution" in the newspaper La Wallonie shortly after the King's return in July 1950.
 Modern historians have noted that "the smell of revolution was on the air" as Walloon nationalists called for the immediate secession of Wallonia and the creation of a republic.

 The general strike of 1950 began in the coal mining centres of Hainaut and quickly spread.
 Workers were soon on strike across Wallonia, Brussels, and, to a lesser extent, Flanders.
 The port of Antwerp was one of the key sites affected and the country was virtually paralysed.
 On 30 July, four workers were shot dead by the Gendarmerie at Grâce-Berleur, near Liège and the violence intensified.
 Staunch Leopoldists in the Government called for a stronger stance but found themselves in a minority, even in the PSC–CVP.
 Frustrated at the lack of progress, the Government threatened to resign en masse.